Aryan-coder-student/NeuroVision-VQA/README.md

 - 🔄 Uses the BLIP processor to encode images and questions
 - 📤 Saves the processed data as **pickle files** in `data/silver/`

+## 🌐 API Architecture

+### `app.py` - Flask API Implementation

+The Flask API serves as the backbone of our deployment strategy, offering two primary endpoints:

+1. **Image Question Answering (`/predict/`)**
+   - Receives an image file and a question
+   - Processes the image using the BLIP processor
+   - Passes the processed inputs to the fine-tuned model
+   - Returns the generated answer as a JSON response

+2. **Medical Chatbot (`/chat/`)**
+   - Accepts a text query related to medical topics
+   - Forwards the query to a LangChain-powered agent
+   - Returns comprehensive medical information from multiple sources

+**Key Components:**
+- **CORS Support**: Enables cross-origin requests for frontend integration
+- **Environment Variables**: Securely loads API keys for external services
+- **GPU/CPU Detection**: Automatically selects the appropriate device for model inference
+- **Error Handling**: Implements robust exception handling for all endpoints

+## 🤖 LangChain Agent System

+Our system employs a sophisticated LangChain agent architecture to handle medical queries beyond image analysis:

+### Agent Components

+1. **Search Tools**
+   - **Medical Web Search**: Utilizes SerpAPI to search the web for medical information related to brain, CT, and MRI scans
+   - **PubMed Search**: Connects to PubMed API for accessing peer-reviewed medical research papers

+2. **LLM Backend**
+   - Powered by Groq's **Gemma2-9b-it** model for generating coherent and accurate responses
+   - Configured for medical domain specialization

+3. **Memory System**
+   - Implements `ConversationBufferMemory` to maintain context across multiple queries
+   - Enables follow-up questions and contextual understanding

+4. **Agent Configuration**
+   - Uses `ZERO_SHOT_REACT_DESCRIPTION` agent type for reasoning capabilities
+   - Limited to 10 iterations to ensure timely responses
+   - Includes error handling for parsing issues

+5. **Flow Process**
+   - Receives user query via the `/chat/` endpoint
+   - Agent analyzes the query and determines which tools to use
+   - Searches appropriate sources (web or PubMed)
+   - Synthesizes information into a comprehensive response
+   - Returns formatted answer to the user

 ## 🐳 Docker Setup

 ### `Dockerfile`